The crowds line up, both young and old,

 The sellers appear, several rows deep,

-It’s like being in a field, surrounded by sheep.
+It’s like being in a field, surrounded by

 Postcards, rosaries, they have the lot,